Superman: Development

 Siegel and Shuster showed this second concept of Superman to Consolidated Book Publishers, based in Chicago.
-In May 1933, Consolidated had published a proto-comic book titled Detective Dan: Secret Operative 48.
+In May 1933, Consolidated had published a comic book titled Detective Dan: Secret Operative 48.
 It contained all-original stories as opposed to reprints of newspaper strips, which was a novelty at the time.
 Siegel and Shuster put together a comic book in a similar format called The Superman.
 A delegation from Consolidated visited Cleveland that summer on a business trip and Siegel and Shuster took the opportunity to present their work in person.
 Although Consolidated expressed interest, they later pulled out of the comics business without ever offering a book deal because the sales of Detective Dan were disappointing.

 Siegel believed publishers kept rejecting them because he and Shuster were young and unknown, so he looked for an established artist to replace Shuster.
 When Siegel told Shuster what he was doing, Shuster reacted by burning their rejected Superman comic, sparing only the cover.
 They continued collaborating on other projects, but for the time being Shuster was through with Superman.

 Siegel wrote to numerous artists.
 The first response came in July 1933 from Leo O'Mealia, who drew the Fu Manchu strip for the Bell Syndicate.
 In the script that Siegel sent to O'Mealia, Superman's origin story changes: He is a "scientist-adventurer" from the far future when humanity has naturally evolved "superpowers".
 Just before the Earth explodes, he escapes in a time-machine to the modern era, whereupon he immediately begins using his superpowers to fight crime.
 O'Mealia produced a few strips and showed them to his newspaper syndicate, but they were rejected.
 O'Mealia did not send to Siegel any copies of his strips, and they have been lost.